 - To allow Hong Kong service suppliers to set up joint venture enterprises in the Mainland to provide database services

 - To take forward the mutual recognition of electronic signature certificates issued by Guangdong and Hong Kong

 - To promote commodity trade and information sharing between Guangdong and Hong Kong by opening up the commodity information platform

 To strengthen the co-operation in information industry and informatisation between Hong Kong and Guangdong, the Eighth Plenary of the Hong Kong/Guangdong Co-operation Joint Conference held on 28 September 2005 agreed to include informatisation as a key aspect of co-operation and establish an expert group to look after the matter.

-To strengthen Hong Kong/Guangdong Co-operation in Informatisation, OGCIO and the Economic & Information Commission of Guangdong Province (former Department of Information Industry of Guangdong Province) had signed the "Arrangement on Strengthening Hong Kong/Guangdong Co-operation in Informatisation" after the Tenth Plenary of the Hong Kong/Guangdong Co-operation Joint Conference held on 2 August 2007.
+To strengthen Hong Kong/Guangdong Co-operation in Informatisation, OGCIO and the Economic & Information Commission of Guangdong Province (former Department of Information Industry of Guangdong Province) had signed an "Arrangement on Strengthening Hong Kong/Guangdong Co-operation in Informatisation" after the Tenth Plenary of the Hong Kong/Guangdong Co-operation Joint Conference held on 2 August 2007 in Hong Kong.

 To further strengthen the Co-operation in Informatisation between Hong Kong and Guangdong, the Commerce & Economic Development Bureau and the Economic & Information Commission of Guangdong Province had signed a "Framework Agreement on ICT Co-operation" after the Sixteenth Plenary of the Hong Kong/Guangdong Co-operation Joint Conference held on 16 September 2013 in Hong Kong.

 The main co-operation areas of EGCI for 2014/15 include:

 |1.||Promoting co-operation in construction of “Intelligent City Clusters” in the Greater Pearl River Delta|